-\begin{theorem} A GM $G$ implementing an SP SCF $f$ is IC if and only if, in some chain of SPLs, COAs, and inverse ILLs that transforms it into the direct mechanism implementing $f$, all ILLs are incentive-preserving. \end{theorem}
+\begin{theorem} A gradual mechanism $G$ implementing a strategy-proof SCF $f$ is incentive compatible if and only if, in some chain of SPLs, COAs, and inverse ILLs that transforms $G$ into the direct mechanism implementing $f$, all ILLs are incentive-preserving. \end{theorem}

-This characterization is of particular interest for several reasons.
-ILL is the fundamental transformation to sequentialize the agents' decision-making processes by providing them incremental information, the path for GMs to becoming strategically simpler, less intrusive on privacy, or more credible.
-That is to say, this collection of basic transformations provide a toolkit for the designer to start with the direct mechanism and search for a desirable IC gradual mechanism implementation of a given SCF.
-The incentive-preservation condition on ILLs is detailed not only because ILL is a detailed local transformation but also because the condition can be used to examine whether the truth-telling incentive for any particular agent is compromised.
-Moreover, as will be illustrated in our application to the ascending-price auctions, the condition is useful to show when a maximal level of information transmission among the agents has been achieved.
+This characterization is of particular interest.
+ILL is the fundamental transformation that sequentializes agents' decision-making processes by providing them incremental information, and is thus the route by which gradual mechanisms become strategically simpler, less intrusive on privacy, or more credible.
+This collection of basic transformations provides a toolkit for the designer to start with the direct mechanism and search for a desirable incentive compatible gradual mechanism that implements a given SCF.
+Moreover, as will be illustrated in our application to ascending-price auctions, the incentive-preservation condition on ILLs is useful to show when a maximal level of information transmission among the agents has been achieved.

 Indeed, Theorem \ref{theotrans} suggests how demanding it is for a particular gradual mechanism to be incentive compatible, as a whole sequence of ILLs must be incentive-preserving.
 This raises a natural question: how much scope remains for designing incentive compatible dynamic mechanisms?
 Say that a gradual mechanism $G$ is \textit{non-static} if there exists some agent $i$ who learns some information about other agents' types at some information set $\boldsymbol{h}_i$, i.e., $\Theta_{-i}(\boldsymbol{h}_i) \subsetneq \Theta_{-i}$.
 The following proposition characterizes an extreme scenario when a strategy-proof SCF does not admit any incentive compatible non-static gradual mechanism.